C2C - Route 7

 Run by: Mark Rhodes

-Somewhere stylish and also cheap that can take large groups (up to 18) at the most popular stop-off.
-The route passes 50m from the doorstep, Wayfarers is geared up for cyclists.
-It has secure indoor bike storage, a drying room, and cleaning and maintenance facilities.
+Wayfarers is stylish and also cheap and can take large groups (up to 18).
+Penrith is the most popular stop-off on the C2C so the arrival of Wayfarers in 2012 came none too soon.
+The route passes 50m from the doorstep and this upmarket hostel is geared up for cyclists, with secure indoor bike storage, a drying room, and cleaning and maintenance facilities.
 Newly refurbished, there's a lounge, full kitchen and dining facilities and an outside seating area.
 All rooms are en-suite with made up beds (sheets & duvets), lockers, bedside lights, towels for hire (£1) and free WiFi.
 Individuals, small parties and groups of up to 18 are welcome.

 Rooms: 2T, 2X4 berth, 1X6-berth.